Close

 Anreise über

 The nearest int'l airport is Kansai (Osaka).
 From Osaka to the meeting point in Tokushima, it takes 3 hours by highway bus.
-Volunteers are recommended to arrive at Japan one or more days before the workcamp starts and leave Japan one or more days after the end.
-Volunteers need to take a local train from the meeting point to the campsite about 2.5 hours.
-Volunteers need to arrive at the meeting point at 14:00 on 1st day and can leave project site around 13:00 on last day.
+Volunteers are recommended to arrive at Japan by the day before the workcamp starts and leave Japan from the day after the end.
+Volunteers need to arrive at the meeting point at 15:00 on 1st day (then, take a local train to the campsite about 1h) and can leave project site around noon on the last day.

 Arbeit